gustapine/UltraLims/README.md

 ### This is repository contains the answers from the application to UltraLims.

-It can be separated in two parts, first of all the logical exercises and then an exercise with skill requests.
+Hi, my name is Gustavo Henrique Dias and this is  my application to UltraLims.
+This repository contains all the answers from the test I made.
+It can be separated in two parts, first of all the logical exercises and then, the last one, an exercise with skill requests.

 ## First Part